-Table 1 shows that, overall, 75% of all Scottish SMEs with employees offer some form of FWAs.
-The most prevalent type of contract is flexitime, or flexible working hours, offered on average in the period 2015-22 by 69% of firms adopting FWAs, that is more than two out of three FWA firms, and 51% of all Scottish SMEs with employees.
+Table 1 shows that, overall, 75% of all Scottish SMEs with employees offer some form of flexible working arrangements.
+The most prevalent type of contract is flexitime, or flexible working hours, offered on average in the period 2015-22 by 69% of firms adopting flexible working arrangements, that is more than two out of three FWA firms, and 51% of all Scottish SMEs with employees.
 And this pattern has been unchanged over the period 2015-22, except for the drop in 2020 due to the pandemic but reversing after that to its average value.